 Thankfully, you are not alone.
 There is a considerable number of resources out there to help you educate yourself on the dangers that could be encountered on the internet and how to combat them.
 Education, for both yourself and your child, is one of the most critical factors in keeping yourself and them safe while they are online.
 You can’t avoid dangers you aren’t aware of.

 There is also a range of tech solutions to aid in keeping your family digitally secure, from those built into your iPhone to clever little gadgets provided by Disney.
-Using the considerable range of parental controls available to you, you can set time and usage limits, filter what your child can access on the web, monitor their communications and even cut them off from the internet altogether.
+Using the considerable range of parental controls available to you, you can set time and usage limits, filter what your child can access on the web, monitor their communications, and even cut them off from the internet altogether.

 As helpful as these parental control options are, the best way to keep your child safe during their online activities is to make them aware of the danger and to keep an open line of communication with them.
+Moreover, make sure you don’t create kids’ accounts for certain apps, such as food delivery apps, as there’s always a risk of a data leak.

 Involving them in the conversation about internet security means you’ll both be working towards the same goal.
 They’ll know that they can come to you with questions and will be able to talk to you about anything they have encountered that has upset them.
 This allows you to play a more active hand in their security.